What to do if your car breaks down

 As the conditions take a turn for the worse, so do your chances of being involved in an incident while on the roads.
 With colder temperatures and low visibility, it’s vital that you take the necessary precautions to keep yourself and others safe.
 If you’re a fleet manager, having breakdown cover on both motorways and A roads provides your drivers with the peace of mind they need to make a journey safely and efficiently.

-Whatever breakdown situation you or your drivers find themselves in, whether that’s down a winding country road or even just the local supermarket car park, make sure you and your drivers know the right steps to take to stay as safe as possible, as well as taking note of the benefits of breakdown cover.
+Whatever breakdown situation you or your drivers find themselves in, whether down a winding country road or at the the local supermarket car park, make sure you and your drivers know the right steps to take to stay as safe as possible, as well as taking note of the benefits of breakdown cover.

 Breakdown tips before setting off

 Having a breakdown plan in place, especially if you’re a fleet manager, is essential for the smooth running of your fleet and the safety of your drivers.
 A robust and comprehensive breakdown from a reputable company will complement the rest of your breakdown strategy.

 With Allstar, you can get AA Breakdown as a pay-as-you-go service if one of your vehicles breaks down,or AA’s Fuel Assist if you misfuel one of your vehicles.
 You don’t need an AA membership in order to access these benefits; these perks come as standard with all of our Allstar fuel cards.